Kwitchlang/Docker-Swarm-GlusterFS-Install/README.md

 I wanted a really minimal hands off approach to deploying GLUSTERFS and setting up docker swarm in an all-in-one script

+## Prequisites
+X amount of servers with the same username and Password

 ## Instructions

 Tested working on Ubuntu Server 23.10 (minimal installation)